 - On the other hand, a $100,000 annuity with a 1% management would equate to a $1,000 annual fee paid to the advisor by the investor.

 The commission is typically paid upfront and one time, while the management fee is paid yearly with the financial advisor.
-Over a 10-year period, the investor would pay zero out-of-pocket costs through a commission-based sale while paying 10% out of their own pockets with management fees.
+Over 10 years, the investor would pay zero out-of-pocket costs through a commission-based sale while paying 10% out of their own pockets with management fees.